Climate and Average Weather Year Round in Sarasota Florida, United States

 A wet day is one with at least 0.04 inches of liquid or liquid-equivalent precipitation.
 The chance of wet days in Sarasota varies very significantly throughout the year.

-The wetter season lasts 3.7 months, from June 4 to September 27, with a greater than 42% chance of a given day being a wet day.
-The chance of a wet day peaks at 70% on August 1.
+The wetter season lasts 3.7 months, from June 5 to September 28, with a greater than 42% chance of a given day being a wet day.
+The month with the most wet days in Sarasota is August, with an average of 20.4 days with at least 0.04 inches of precipitation.

 Among wet days, we distinguish between those that experience rain alone, snow alone, or a mixture of the two.
-Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 70% on August 1.
+The month with the most days of rain alone in Sarasota is August, with an average of 20.4 days.
+Based on this categorization, the most common form of precipitation throughout the year is rain alone, with a peak probability of 70% on August 2.

 To show variation within the months and not just the monthly totals, we show the rainfall accumulated over a sliding 31-day period centered around each day of the year.
 Sarasota experiences extreme seasonal variation in monthly rainfall.

 Rain falls throughout the year in Sarasota.
-The most rain falls during the 31 days centered around August 25, with an average total accumulation of 5.6 inches.
+The month with the most rain in Sarasota is August, with an average rainfall of 5.6 inches.

-The least rain falls around November 11, with an average total accumulation of 1.5 inches.
+The month with the least rain in Sarasota is November, with an average rainfall of 1.5 inches.

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.